 Introduction

-This document specifies the INDENICA variability modelling language (IVML) in terms of a live document containing the current version based on discussions with the partners and experiences made during the project.
+This document specifies the Integrated Variability Modelling Language (IVML) in terms of a document containing the syntax and semantics of the language elements of the current version.

+This document encompasses:

+The Variability Modeling Approach in terms of the

+Core language,

+Advanced concepts,

+Constraint language

+Built-in operations and types.

+The implementation status.

+The IVML grammar.

-The INDENICA Variability Modelling Approach
+The Integrated Variability Modelling Approach

-In this section, we will describe the concepts of the INDENICA Variability Modelling Language (IVML).
-In accordance to the previous sections, we will distinguish between a core modelling language and an advanced modelling language that extends the core language to satisfy the specific requirements that arise in the INDENICA project.
+In this section, we will describe the concepts of the Integrated Variability Modelling Language (IVML).
+We distinguish between a core modelling language and an advanced modelling language that extends the core language.
 This distinction facilitates ease of use for the most standard issues in variability modelling as it does not complicate the use of this language for users who do not need the more advanced features.
-The concepts of the core modelling language are based on the results of the discussion in D2.1.
-In this section, we discussed different levels of expressiveness for basic variability modelling in INDENICA.
-The core modelling language is extended by advanced modelling concepts that we identified as prerequisites to effective and efficient variability modelling in service-based systems and, in particular, in service (platform) ecosystems in D2.1.

-The basic concepts of the IVML are related to approaches like the Text-based Variability Language (TVL) [2], the Class Feature Relationships (Clafer) [1], the Compositional Variability Management framework (CVM) [7], etc. However, we decided to develop a different approach, based on decision modelling concepts, in order to appropriately address the requirements identified in D2.1.
+The basic concepts of the IVML are related to approaches like the Text-based Variability Language (TVL) [2], the Class Feature Relationships (Clafer) [1], the Compositional Variability Management framework (CVM) [7], etc.

 We will introduce a textual specification to describe the IVML concepts.
 This will help to give a precise representation of the modelling concepts.
 The syntax, we use in this section was developed as a basis for representing the concepts.
 Our presentation of the IVML-syntax draws upon typical concepts used in programming languages, in particular Java, and other modelling languages such as TVL [2], Clafer [1], the Object Constraint Language (OCL) [4], or the UML [5].
 The dependency management concepts of the IVML mostly rely on the concepts of the OCL.
 We will adapt these concepts as needed to provide additional operations required by IVML-specific modelling elements, e.g. match and substitute operations for decision variables of type string.